Floozutter/silly/README.md

 # silly
-A collection of not-so-serious code
+a collection of not-so-serious code